simonbrady/azure-terraform/README.md

 Terraform v0.11.11
 ```

+**Note**: At time of writing Cloud Shell provides Terraform 0.11, but the online Terraform docs
+are being updated for 0.12.
+Generally speaking everything here will remain relevant for 0.12 when it's
+released, but if in doubt please follow the links they provide back to the 0.11 docs.

 ## Copying Templates

 Now that you have persistent storage attached to your Cloud Shell you can clone this git repository